unparalleled-js/docs-1/connectors/coupa/purchase-order-actions.md

 ---

 # Coupa - Purchase order actions
 Workato allows you to close or cancel purchase orders on Coupa.
-To create, update or query purchase orders on Coupa, [use generic actions instead](/connectors/coupa/object-actions.md) and select purchase orders when prompted for an object.
+To create, update or query purchase orders on Coupa, [use our object actions instead](/connectors/coupa/object-actions.md) and select purchase orders when prompted for an object.

-This action is traditionally used in response to triggers based on that purchase order's record in your ERP system.
-For example, a closed purchase order in NetSuite can trigger the closure of this purchase order as receipts and invoices have already been received.
+This action is traditionally used in response to recipes triggered when a purchase order is closed in NetSuite.
+This could happen after payment is made.
+By closing both purchases orders in NetSuite and Coupa, data integrity is maintained.

 **Purchase order specific actions**
 - `Close purchase order`